You'll Make Me

 Those feelings were not permanent, however, and the next second she apologized to Mr. Imato in her mind for what she had done, including the unjustified slandering.
 Quickly, she attempted to organize the documents and save them inside the suitcase.
 Done with that, she finally cleaned it all, patting it and rubbing the feathers in her wrist on it, so that she could swiftly shake the dust off.

 Even after going back and taking a seat—or rather, especially after sitting down—she felt extremely embarrassed about the whole thing.
-She prayed she would not end up humiliating herself, or Maou forbid, her master.
+She prayed she would not end up humiliating herself, or Monster Lord forbid, her master.

 She was still obligated to wait in her place, and the thought of what the two could be doing and whey they would come back gave her something to lose herself in that did not involve stressing over her overreactions.
 She sighed and felt her eyelids closing, promising to behave better from then on out.
 Before finally falling asleep, the sound of steps came from door, and she immediately raised her head to receive her boss and his mentor.